-I’m telling myself each time when I’m starting a project, “Make a sketch!“.
-Still there are simple projects, and you want to make them fast without entering a normal design process.
-Like to use a good template and just to change logo.
-But when a logo is added, I often see the template would need some color change, etc. etc.
+I’m telling myself each time when I’m starting a project, “Make a mockup!“.
+Still, there are simple projects, and you want to make them fast without entering a normal design process.
+Like to use a good template and just change the logo.
+But when a logo is added, I often see the template would need some color change, etc., etc.

-Each time I wasn’t making a draft design before starting to implement, it turned to be much longer, than in projects where I prepared a draft and approved it with a client, before implementation.
-So I’m telling myself again, “create a draft before implementing it!”
+Each time I wasn’t making a draft design before starting to implement, it turned out to be much longer, than in projects where I prepared a draft and approved it with a client, before implementation.
+So I’m telling myself again, “Create a draft before implementing it!”
 And you should do this too.
-Otherwise you’ll find yourself struggling without a concept, continuously editing CSS, images and HTML without a clue on what are you doing and what’s the goal.
+Otherwise, you’ll find yourself struggling without a concept, continuously editing CSS, images, and HTML without a clue about what are you doing and what’s the goal.

-So do yourself a favor, make a design sketch before implementation, even for simplest one.
+So do yourself a favor, make a design mock-up before implementation, even for simplest one.
 The project will go much faster and better.

-As my Art School teacher said once: “I could draw a face starting from any detail, but you’ll do better, if you start from a general head shape deepening into details later on“.
+As my Art School teacher said once: “I could draw a face starting from any detail, but you’ll do better if you start from a general head shape deepening into details later on“.
 This is true.
 I already could do it starting from a detail.
 But it’s still faster and better to start from a general design draft.
-You can organize fonts, colors and elements as needed beforehand.
-You can then approve it with a client avoiding most of future misunderstandings and discussions.
-And most important, you’ll know your implementation aims and means.
-You’ll have a list of colors to use on pages, you’ll not be required to try several fonts for a site, you’ll have everything already planned.
+You can organize fonts, colors, and elements as needed beforehand.
+You can then approve it with a client avoiding most future misunderstandings and discussions.
+And most importantly, you’ll know your implementation aims and means.
+You’ll have a list of colors to use on pages, you’ll not be required to try several fonts for a site, and you’ll have everything already planned.

-It’s enough to make a homepage design sketch, and if there are important pages, you could add them too to a draft.
+It’s enough to make a homepage design mockup, and if there are important pages, you could add them too to a draft.
 Other pages gonna be ok, you’ll have a mainframe for them.

 So sorry about this post, but I had to remind to myself after falling into this trap again.
 It was a success after all, anyway 🙂